Trusted WordPress tutorials, when you need them most.

 Building the comment form export

 You can check or uncheck any boxes you want.
-However, since we want to export a list of email addresses it’s important to check the comment_author_email box.
+However, since we want to export a list of email addresses, you should check the ‘comment_author_email’ box.

-Did you add a custom opt in field to the comment form?
-Then make sure you check the comment_meta box so you can see whether the author opted into receiving email updates.
+Did you add a custom opt-in field to the comment form?
+Then, make sure you check the ‘comment_meta’ box so you can see whether the author opted to receive email updates.

 Exporting custom meta data from WordPress comments

-Next, open the file using any app or program that supports the CSV format, such as Microsoft Excel or Google Sheets, as you can see below.
+Next, you can open the file using any app or program that supports the CSV format, such as Microsoft Excel or Google Sheets, as you can see below.

 How to export email addresses from WordPress comments